mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Physical systems frequently undergo transitions in which multiple futures are possible and one is realized.
+Physical systems frequently undergo transitions in which multiple futures are physically admissible and one is realized.
 Such transitions resemble deliberative choice and have historically generated confusion about agency, responsibility, and free will.

-Informational Experiential Realism (IER) resolves this confusion by distinguishing **choice-shaped transitions** from **choice proper**, and by introducing a mid-order informational structure: the **Choice Space**.
+Informational Experiential Realism (IER) resolves this confusion by distinguishing **choice-shaped transitions** from **choice proper**, and by introducing a **derived mid-order structure**: the **Choice Space**.

-A Choice Space is the structured set of admissible future states and transitions generated by intrinsic constraint.
-It exists prior to action, supports counterfactuals, accumulates history, and constrains future possibility.
-When such a structure is globally integrated within a **Unified Experiential Field (UEF)**, traversal of the Choice Space constitutes *choice*, and collapse of alternatives becomes *owned*.
+A Choice Space is the structured set of admissible successor states and transitions generated by intrinsic constraint.
+It exists prior to action, supports counterfactual alternatives, accumulates history, and constrains future possibility.
+When — and only when — such a structure is **globally integrated within a Unified Experiential Field (UEF)**, traversal of the Choice Space constitutes *choice*, and collapse of alternatives becomes *owned*.

-This document introduces the Choice Space and its graph representation, explains how narrative arises as a realized path through it, and shows how responsibility, coercion, and compulsion are naturally understood as structural modifications of the same underlying object.
+This document explains the Choice Space, its interpretive graph representation, how narrative arises as a realized path through it, and how responsibility, coercion, and compulsion are understood as structural modifications of the same underlying object.

 ---